KiraPC/KiraPC/README.md

 </div>

-Software Engineer with a strong passion for the technology since I was a child.
+Software Engineer with a lifelong passion for technology.

-I like design and develop solutions using common patterns and best practices, finding the better way.
+I enjoy designing and developing solutions by applying proven patterns and best practices—always searching for the better way, because there’s almost always room for improvement.

-There's almost always a better way.

 ```js
 while(true) {